fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 For university credits the 5-7 credit course also requires passing the course exam.
 The exam is done on Moodle.
 You can access Moodle through [the course page of the open university](https://courses.helsinki.fi/en/aytkt21009en/130942194).
 The last possible date for taking the exam is 10th January 2020 <b>Note that you must sign up for the exam on 9th January 2020 at the latest.</b>

 You can take the exam only after submitting enough exercises for 5 credits.
-In practice it is not wise to take the course exam immediately after the critical amount of exercises has been submitted.
+In practice it is not wise to take the course exam immediately after the critical number of exercises has been submitted.
 The exam is the same for 5-7 credits.
 The exam does not count towards your grade.

 Exam results can be found from the "my submissions" tab of the submission system not later than 4 weeks after taking the exam (exams might be marked slower during July).
 Remember to save your student number to the submission system.